Hammersmith Hospital: Modern era

 Until 1997 the hospital was the home of the Royal Postgraduate Medical School, which then became part of Imperial College.
 The Institute of Reproductive and Developmental Biology (IRDB) was established by Professor Lord Winston on the site in 2001.
 In October 2007 Imperial College Healthcare and Imperial College formed the first academic health science centre from resources that included the academic expertise of Hammersmith Hospital and St Mary's Hospital.
+In April 2024, Hammersmith Hospital had announced a pilot six-month trial intended to improve kidney transplant outcomes, by watching white blood cell types with donors.

 Facilities

 Hammersmith Hospital is internationally renowned for clinical research.
 Its clinical reputation was built on the treatment of medical conditions notably of the heart and kidney.
 It is also famous for its significant role in creating the specialty of Endocrine surgery (the first international course on Endocrine Surgery was held here by Professors Selwyn Taylor and Richard Welbourn in 1971).
 Its services now include the Heart Attack Centre (Primary PCI Centre) for North West London, a leukaemia wing (The Catherine Lewis Centre) the Department of Thyroid and Endocrine Surgery (serving North West London and pan-UK referrals and hosting the Selwyn Taylor Fellow) and the West London Renal and Transplant Centre.
 The Medical Research Council (MRC) also has a major presence at Hammersmith Hospital through the London Institute of Medical Sciences providing a strong foundation for clinical and scientific research, with extensive research and development of imaging techniques.

+Hammersmith's accident and emergency unit closed in 2014, to be replaced by 24-hour urgent care centers.
+Patients suspected of having a heart attack would still be taken to Hammersmith, which had one of London's eight heart attack centers.
+Protests over the change were held outside Hammersmith Hospital, with members of the London Assembly voicing opposition.
+A spokesperson for the Imperial College Healthcare Trust stated the change was to consolidate emergency care services in other hospitals, as part of the government's Shaping a Healthier Future program.
+St. Mary's Hospital was chosen to take Hammersmith Hospital's future accident and emergency department patients when it closed in September 2014.

+In 2023, the BBC reported that Steven Barclay had potentially misled parliament by saying that a refurbishment of Hammersmith Hospital was being carried out.
+He stated the hospital was having a rehabilitation cardiac hub being built, which the Imperial College Healthcare NHS Trust, the hospital's manager, denied.